 As this year’s northern bird migration comes to a close, it’s a great time to get outside and discover our avian friends.
 Although at times it is hard to believe that there are other birds besides the ubiquitous pigeons and Canadian geese in the Potomac River basin, in fact there is a wide variety of beautiful bird species throughout the area.

 Right outside of the District and smack dab in the middle of the Potomac River is Theodore Roosevelt Island.
 In this oasis outside the city you will see species that are commonly found in swampy and marshy areas, such as green herons and wood ducks.
 Bald eagles have also been known to nest on the island.
-For those fans of the movie “The Big Year”, the National Park Service provides a brochure to keep track of your finds.

 The Audubon Society of Central Maryland maintains two large wildlife sanctuaries in eastern Frederick County, Maryland.
 The organization holds monthly hikes throughout the year or you can explore the flora and fauna on your own.
 The Society’s next walk is scheduled for June 18 and is entitled “Summer Birds”.